HyunchangOh/ImplementingSearch/README.md

 2. The dependencies stored in 'lib' subdirectory and all skeletal codes from above parent repository were accessed at the time of making this assignment (January 2024) and therefore will be possibly different from the updated version at the time of your view.
 3. C++ Implementation was partly inspired by https://github.com/mbrner/ImplementingSearch.
 We strongly recommend reviewing this repository, as the author there employed many interesting approaches/coding style different from the code here.
 4. The content of this repository was never endorsed by the authors of any of previosly mentioned repositories/libraries.
+5. Our team name comes from https://www.youtube.com/watch?v=Oe3FG4EOgyU, which the author was endlessly listening to during the course of this assignment